junxit/us-congress-bills-113/metadata.md

 - 2014-07-24 — Considered as unfinished business. (consideration: CR H6778-6779)
 - 2014-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 447). (text: CR 7/24/2014 H6709)
 - 2014-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 447).(text: CR 7/24/2014 H6709)
+- 2014-07-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.